Soppanna/BULK_Email_sender/README.md

-# BULK_Email_sender
-Emails Bomber
+#Emails Bomber

 Use this tool for educational purpose only !!
 Installation

 Download the tool:

 $ git clone https://github.com/Soppanna/BULK_Email_sender.git
-$ cd Email-Bomber
+$ cd BULK_Email_sender

 Run it with python 2 (deprecated):

-$ python2
+$ python2 Emailshooter.py

 Run it with Python 3:

-$ python3
+$ python3 Emailshooter.py